-- A. Controls must be established and procedures implemented that, at a minimum, address the standards required within this section. - B. Internal auditor(s) report directly to the Cherokee Nation, CNGC, audit committee, or other entity designated by the Cherokee Nation. - C. For Tiers A and B gaming operations, a separate internal audit department must be maintained.
+- A. Internal auditor(s) report directly to the Cherokee Nation, CNGC, audit committee, or other entity designated by the Cherokee Nation. - B. For Tiers A and B gaming operations, a separate internal audit department must be maintained.
 Alternatively, designating personnel (who are independent with respect to the departments/procedures being examined) to perform internal audit work satisfies the requirements of this paragraph.
-For Tier C gaming operations, a separate internal audit department shall be maintained whose primary function is performing internal audit work and that is independent with respect to the departments subject to audit. - D. Internal auditor(s) are independent of gaming operations, as defined in Section 1 Definitions, with respect to the departments subject to audit (auditors internal to the operation, officers of the CNGC, or outside CPA firm may perform this function. - E. An Independent CPA shall be engaged on an annual basis to perform "Agreed-Upon Procedures"; the CPA must determine compliance by the gaming operation with the NIGC MICS, TICS, and SICS by testing the internal audit requirements set forth in part 2.6 of these TICS. - B. In connection with the internal audit testing requirements within this section, the NIGC has developed and recommend adhering to published NIGC Internal Audit Guidelines, which are available upon request.
+For Tier C gaming operations, a separate internal audit department shall be maintained whose primary function is performing internal audit work and that is independent with respect to the departments subject to audit. - C. Internal auditor(s) are independent of gaming operations with respect to the departments subject to audit (auditors internal to the operation, officers of the CNGC, or outside CPA firm may perform this function).

-23.2 CPA Review of Internal Audit
+23.2 CPA Review of Internal Audit.

-- A. The internal audit department shall operate with audit programs, which, at a minimum, address the MICS. - B. The CPA must determine compliance by the gaming operation with the internal audit requirements in Section 2.6(F) by: - 1.
+- A. The CPA must determine compliance by the gaming operation with the internal audit requirements in Section 2.7(F) by: - 1.
 Completing the internal audit checklist; - 2.
 Ensuring that the internal auditor completed checklists for each gaming department of the operation; - 3.
 Verifying that any areas of non-compliance have been identified; - 4.
-Ensuring that audit reports are completed and include responses from management; and - 5.
-Verifying that appropriate follow-up on audit findings has been conducted and necessary corrective measures have been taken to effectively mitigate the noted risks.

-C. If the CPA determines that the internal audit procedures performed during the fiscal year have been properly completed, the CPA may rely on the work of the internal audit for the completion of the MICS checklists as they relate to the standards covered by this part.
+Ensuring that audit reports are completed and include responses from management; and, - 5.
+Verifying that appropriate follow-up on audit findings has been conducted and necessary corrective measures have been taken to effectively mitigate the noted risks. - B. If the CPA determines that the internal audit procedures performed during the fiscal year have been properly completed, the CPA may rely on the work of the internal audit for the completion of the MICS checklists as they relate to the standards covered by this part.

-23.3 Audits
+23.3 Audits.